solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 13. Select **Next: Networking**.
 On the Networking tab, choose how the server will be reachable.
 14. Configure Networking options:

-    - Select **Public access (allowed IP addresses)**
+    - Select **Public access (allowed IP addresses) and Private endpoint**.

       ![Set the Public Access option](media/01_04_networking_01.png)

-    - Add the client IP address to ensure connectivity to the new instance
+    - To ensure connectivity to the new instance, add the IP address of the client machine from which you plan to connect to it.

-        > NOTE: Find the client IP Address by using a service such as [What Is My IP Address](https://whatismyipaddress.com/)
+        > NOTE: If the client is the same machine from which you're accessing to Azure portal, click on the "+ Add current client IP ( ###.###.###.### )" link, and it will automatically add a firewall rule for that machine's IP address.
+If it is a different machine, find the client IP Address of that machine by accessing a service such as [What Is My IP Address](https://whatismyipaddress.com/) from it, and then manually add a firewall rule for that specific address ("Start IP address" and "End IP address" fields for the firewall rule should both be set to the IP address of the client).

     - Additionally, select the **Allow public access from any Azure service with Azure to the server**